PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

 Second, Rust developers often use the `rustup` installer to switch between rust versions.
-If they switch back to a previous version of cargo which only knows to look `~/.cargo`, it won't read the config files in your new emplacement.
+If they switch back to a previous version of cargo which only knows to look for `~/.cargo`, it won't read the config files in your new emplacement.

 The second point is, as far as I'm aware, the one that all RFCs and PRs so far have failed to address.
 It's _complicated_, the kind of problem that requires a